GoogleChrome/web.dev/src/site/content/en/blog/text-fragments/index.md

 ### Browser compatibility

-Text Fragments are supported in version 80 and beyond of Chromium-based browsers.
+The Text Fragments feature is supported in version 80 and beyond of Chromium-based browsers.
 At the time of writing, Safari and Firefox have not publicly signaled an intent to implement the feature.
 See [Related links](#related-links) for links to the Safari and Firefox discussions.